-Since the Industrial Revolution, fossil fuel technologies have been driving economic development.
-Reducing emissions may therefore appear to threaten developing countries’ progress, but to meet the Paris target, this is exactly what needs to happen.
+Since the Industrial Revolution, fossil fuel technologies have been driving economic growth, so reducing emissions may appear to threaten developing countries’ progress, but to meet the Paris target, this is exactly what needs to happen.
 Is there a way for developing countries to prosper without increasing their emissions?

 A study from the World Resources Institute in 2017 reveals that the world’s top three emitters of greenhouse gases, namely China, the European Union and the US, contribute more than half of the total global emissions while six of the top 10 emitters are developing countries.